Comet C/2023 A3 Survived Meeting With The Sun! Now What?

 When is the next comet?

-The next comet visible from Earth is C/2023 A3 (Tsuchinshan-ATLAS).
-On October 12, it will pass closer to Earth than Venus (0.48 AU).
-Shortly before, it will become visible to the naked eye, and likely show a long, beautiful tail.
+The comet currently visible from Earth is C/2023 A3 (Tsuchinshan-ATLAS).
+On October 12, it passed close to Earth (0.47 AU).
+Shortly before, it became visible to the naked eye and showed a long, beautiful tail.
+Sometime after, it even developed an anti-tail — a bright streak that appears to be pointing toward the Sun, opposite the other tails.

 But the survival of the Comet Tsuchinshan-ATLAS was in doubt.
 On September 27, comet C/2023 A3 passed its perihelion — the point in its orbit closest to the Sun.
 It was thought that at a distance of 0.39 AU, C/2023 A3 may not be able to withstand the Sun's heat and could disintegrate, as Comet ISON did in 2013.